laxmi-reballiwar/YouTube-Analytics-Dashboard/README.md

 ![Dashboard](https://github.com/laxmi-reballiwar/YouTube-Analytics-Dashboard/blob/main/Insights_page.png)

-🔍 Key Insights
+🔍 Key Insights :
-Music category dominates in total views
+Music category dominates in total views,
-Top channels contribute significantly to earnings
-High subscribers do not always guarantee high engagement Content consistency impacts performance
+Top channels contribute significantly to earnings, High subscribers do not always guarantee high engagement, Content consistency impacts performance,
-Certain channels achieve high views with fewer uploads
+Certain channels achieve high views with fewer uploads.

-🚀 How to Use
+🚀 How to Use :
-Download the .pbix file
+Download the .pbix file,
-Open using Power BI Desktop
+Open using Power BI Desktop,
-Interact with filters and visuals to explore insights
+Interact with filters and visuals to explore insights.